 - You want to be able to focus on listings!
 Because you know you must list to last! – The highest paid real estate agents are ALWAYS the ones who LIST THE MOST HOMES!

 Hiring buyer’s agents frees up your valuable time.
 Wouldn’t you like to spend more time bringing in listings?
 AND never again waste a single minute driving buyers around from house to house “hoping” they’ll eventually buy something!

 When Do I Hire My First Buyer’s Agent?

-Quite simply: As soon as you have or can create a surplus of buyer leads.
+As soon as you have or can create a surplus of buyer leads

 By surplus, we mean more than you can or want to personally handle.
 Ideally, team leaders should ONLY work with seller leads.
 Furthermore, you should ALWAYS have more than one pig at the trough.
-(Please don’t take this as an insult to buyers agents or any other position on your team as it is merely an example illustrated through real world experience).
+(Please don’t take this as an insult to buyer’s agents or any other position on your team!).

 When raising pigs, farmers know that the secret to helping pigs grow fatter and faster is to have more than one pig at the trough.
 You see, when a pig is left alone and fed regularly, they grow fat and are eventually harvested for consumption.

 The farmer’s goal is to get their pigs to grow as fat as possible, as fast as possible.
 This increases the farmers per-pig-profit, and enables them to ultimately grow their business as a whole.

-Now, when two pigs share a pen, and in particular, the same feeding trough, they will compete for the food and each will grow fatter, faster than had they been left to feed alone.
+Now, when two pigs share a pen, and in particular, the same feeding trough, they will compete for the food and each will grow fatter faster than if they had they been left to feed alone.